Call for Participation

 Microsoft Research (Building 99): 14820 NE 36th St, Redmond, WA

-Note: Breakfast and lunch will be provided for both days of the workshop at no cost to attendees.
+Note: Breakfast and lunch will be provided on the day of the workshop at no cost to attendees.

 Accommodation